awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

  You can reset these status variables by using a `FLUSH STATUS` statement\.
 Thus, all of the figures represent totals, averages, and so on, since the last time the variable was reset\.

 `Aurora_ml_logical_response_cnt`
- The aggregate response count that Aurora MySQL receives from the ML services across all queries executed by users of the DB instance\.
+ The aggregate response count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.

 `Aurora_ml_actual_request_cnt`
  The aggregate request count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.

 `Aurora_ml_actual_response_cnt`
- The aggregate response count that Aurora MySQL receives from the ML services across all queries executed by users of the DB instance\.
+ The aggregate response count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.

 `Aurora_ml_cache_hit_cnt`
  The aggregate internal cache hit count that Aurora MySQL receives from the ML services across all queries run by users of the DB instance\.